SarthakJShetty/Transient/README.md

 # Transient

-Developing swarm intelligence models for robots inspired by transient behaviour of ant swarms.
+Developing a navigagation stack for swarm robots.

 :warning: **Code is buggy** :warning: